Tech Specification

 Multisignature smart contracts specification

-Owner - a dedicated multi-signature (3 of 5) smart contract.
-The smart contract has 5 signatories, 5 unique wallet addresses representing the quorum participants.
-To initiate any transaction calling the A7A5 function of the smart contract, which is accessible to the Owner role, 3 on-chain signatures from quorum participants are required.
+Owner, Accountant - the multisig smart contract has 5 signatories, 5 unique wallet addresses representing the quorum participants.
+To initiate any transaction calling the A7A5 function of the smart contract, which is accessible to the Owner or Accountant roles, 3 on-chain signatures from quorum participants are required.
 The quorum participants are the A7A5 project team.

 Compliance - a dedicated multi-signature (5 of 5) address for the Compliance role is established.
 The smart contract has 5 signatories, 5 unique wallet addresses representing the quorum participants.
 To initiate any transaction calling the A7A5 function of the smart contract, which is accessible to the Compliance role, 5 on-chain signatures from quorum participants are required.
 The quorum participants are the A7A5 project team.